InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 // `handler` customizes operations in the object
 ```

-Proxy can be handly for the implementation of data binding and listening.
+Proxy can be handy for the implementation of data binding and listening.

 ```js
 let onWatch = (obj, setBind, getLogger) => {